NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 All the dependencies in this list are either internal shell commands or are already present in the FreeBSD base system.
 So, for running the script, nothing extra is required.

+Furthermore, I did not want to rely anything more than standard POSIX shell for such a simple task, despite the fact that I prefer Bash over anything else for more complex tasks ([OmniBackup: One Script to back them all up](OmniBackup: One Script to back them all up) available through FreeBSD Ports as [sysutils/omnibackup](https://www.freebsd.org/cgi/ports.cgi?query=omnibackup&stype=name&sektion=all); or, [Reddit wallpaper downloader script](/blog/my-reddit-wallpaper-downloader-script/)).

 ## Usage Syntax

 ## Running through a Cron Job